 VHF Marine Radio Channels

-- Channel 16 Distress and safety calls to Canadian Coast Guard and others, and to initiate calls to other vessels; often called the "hailing" channel.
+- Channel 16: Distress and safety calls to Coast Guard and others, and to initiate calls to other vessels; often called the “hailing” channel.
+(Some regions use other channels as the hailing channel.
+For example, the Northeast uses Channel 9.)
 When hailing, contact the other vessel, quickly agree to another channel, and then switch to that channel to continue conversation.
-This channel is continuously monitored by all MCTS Centres.

 - Channel 22: Communications between the Coast Guard and the maritime public, both recreational and commercial.
 Severe weather warnings, hazards to navigation, and other safety warnings are broadcast on this channel.

 - Channels 24–28: Public telephone calls (to marine operator).

 - Channels 68, 69, and 71: Recreational vessel radio channels and ship to coast.

 - Channel 70: Digital selective calling “alert channel.”